Hausdorff dimension estimates for restricted families of projections in $\mathbb{R}^3$: Acknowledgements

 \section{Acknowledgements}

 I am grateful to Katrin F\"assler for many discussions and comments on the manuscript, and for supplying the proof contained in Remark \ref{parametrisationRemark}.
 This paper would definitely not exist without our earlier work on the subject.
+I also wish to thank the anonymous referee for reading the manuscript very carefully and giving many comments, which helped me clarify -- in some cases even simplify -- parts of the text.